SillyMillicent/lime-la-croix/content/programs i like.md

 title: programs i like
 ---

-this is a small collections of applications i've been using. most of these involve health or lifestyle.
+this is a small collection of applications i've been using. most of these involve health or lifestyle.

 # [obsidian](https://obsidian.md/)
 - **what it's for:** taking notes